MikaAK/angular-safeguard/README.md

 // to set a single driver
 const lockerConfig = {
   driverNamespace: 'nameSpace',
-  defaultDriverType: DRIVERS.MEMORY,
+  driverFallback: DRIVERS.MEMORY,
   namespaceSeperator: '-'
 }

 // to set fallback drivers in order of preference, pass in an Array of Driver const lockerConfig = {
   driverNamespace: 'nameSpace',
-  defaultDriverType: [DRIVERS.LOCAL, DRIVERS.SESSION, DRIVERS.COOKIE],
+  driverFallback: [DRIVERS.LOCAL, DRIVERS.SESSION, DRIVERS.COOKIE],
   namespaceSeperator: '-'
 }